taraspiotr/pruning/README.md

 - to see if we can leverage the pruning to make our network run faster.
 In this notebook I will try to adress those questions.

+To reproduce the results you have to simply run the `pruning.ipynb` notebook.

 ## Config
 Here we can define the details of the experiment.
 Wheter we want to use GPU or not, dataset we use and so on.